WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> Visit the page for a team member to see their information and a full-size photo.

+<span class="tutorialStep"></span> In the preview address bar, clear the address to return to the index page.

 ## View the graph of the completed site

 <span class="tutorialStep"></span> Switch to the graph diagram window and refresh it to view your site's complete structure.